Did you know that the highest and most famous mountain in Canada was named after a Canadian Geologist?

 One of the most amazing facts about Mount Logan is that there’s only one mountain taller in all of North America as well.
 Only a mountain named “Denali” is taller with a height of 6,190 meters (20,310 feet).

-Denali is located In the Alaska Mountain Range in the interior for the U.S. state of Alaska.
+Denali is located In the Alaska Mountain Range in the interior of the U.S. state of Alaska.

 3. Mount Logan is located near the border with Alaska

-The mountain is located in southwestern Yukon, the westernmost and least populated territory of Canada with a population of less than 40,000 people.
+The mountain is located in southwestern Yukon, the westernmost and least populated territory of Canada with a population of fewer than 40,000 people.
 Needless to say that it’s a very mountainous region.

-Mount Logan is located just 40 kilometers (25 miles) north from the Yukon-Alaska border and in the Saint Elias mountain range.
+Mount Logan is located just 40 kilometers (25 miles) north of the Yukon-Alaska border and in the Saint Elias mountain range.

 4. It’s located within a National Park

-Mount Logan is part of the “Kluane National Park and Reserve,” a national park covering an area of 22,013 square kilometres (8,499 square miles).
+Mount Logan is part of the “Kluane National Park and Reserve,” a national park covering an area of 22,013 square kilometers (8,499 square miles).